I grew up at during the takeover of social media.

 And in this confession, I saw the problem.
 The problem that didn’t look like a problem.
 The problem I didn’t want to be a problem.
 The problem that needed to be addressed.

 I was addicted to social media.

 Props to you, Instagram.
-You really got me, and the rest of the world for that matter.
-You allowed me to play celebrity for over a year, and I was unaware of the destruction you were silently perpetrating.
+You really got me, and the rest of the world, for that matter.
+You allowed me to play celebrity for over a year, and I was unaware of the destruction you were silently perpetuating.

 Maybe there was something useless to look at.
 Maybe I needed to indulge my ego.
 Maybe I wanted to keep sabotaging myself.
 That’s definitely worth it.